tjaffri/ml-dev-mac-setup/README.md

 4. Clean up dock.
 Remove extraneous items and pin Terminal, Outlook, etc.

 # Set up Dev Tools
 See comments in ``setup.sh`` for more information.
+This is an automated script that installs:

+1. Homebrew
+2. Git
+3. Python 3
+4. Tensorflow (includes a quick setup validation)
+5. Visual Studio Code
+6. Google Chrome

-Launch Terminal and paste in the following:
+To being setup, launch Terminal and paste in the following:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/tjaffri/ml-dev-mac-setup/master/setup.sh)